What You Need To Know About The EEF Tutoring Report

 The EEF’s key questions for school leaders:

-Following each session students are asked to complete a couple of multiple choice questions designed to test understanding.
-The results of these questions help with progress tracking and allow subsequent tutor sessions to be adapted as required.
+Following each session, students are asked to complete a skill check out question designed to test understanding.
+This question help with progress tracking.

 Creating a sustainable tutoring model